 - i) Vessel-specific environmental and sea loads and loading history.
-The wave loads can be either obtained through direct onboard measurements or derived from hindcast data with the assistance of vessel routing or position history. - ii) Vessel-specific operational data such as history of cargo and other payload and loading pattern, vessel speed, heading, draft, and trim. - iii) Structural strength assessment and damage prediction using the vessel-specific load and operation data - iv) Accumulated fatigue damage and damage rate estimation using the vessel-specific load and operation history.
+The wave loads can be either obtained through direct onboard measurements or derived from hindcast data with the assistance of vessel routing or position history. - ii) Vessel-specific operational data such as history of cargo and other payload and loading pattern, vessel speed, heading, draft, and trim. - iii) Assessment of the structural health (deformation, yielding, buckling, and/or fatigue) using the vessel-specific load and operation history.